ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/03-glossary.md

 answer, it is permitted to do whatever necessary to make the algorithm require as much cost as possible.

+### algebraic data type

+An algebraic data type (ADT) is a composite data type built from two fundamental constructions: sum and product.
+A sum type represents a choice among several distinct alternatives, while a product type combines multiple values into a single structure.
+Each alternative may carry its own associated data.
+Values of algebraic data types are typically processed using pattern matching.

 ### algorithm

 A method or a process followed to solve a